Richie Wellens: Oldham Athletic

 In 2005, he left Blackpool for his local side Oldham Athletic, with Scott Vernon going the other way.
 This was done to bypass the 50% sell-on clause that Manchester United had added during Wellens' transfer to the Seasiders.
 In summer 2007, after turning down an improved contract offered by Oldham, he signed a two-year contract with fellow League One side Doncaster Rovers.
 Wellens made the 2004–05, 2006–07 and 2007–08 League One PFA Team of the Year.
 Overall, he made 101 appearances and scored 8 times for Oldham.
-Wellens has made the claim in an interview with The Football Deck (LSM Publishing) that he was not paid during the final six months of his time at the club "I think by the time I was sacked by Oldham, I hadn't been paid for six months.
+Wellens alleged in an interview with The Deck (LSM Publishing) that he was not paid during the final six months of his time at the club, stating: "I think by the time I was sacked by Oldham, I hadn't been paid for six months.
 I ended up getting it [payment] but I said I'll wait and make sure you pay the players that are due it.
 It was difficult but I do look back on it and it was a massive learning curve."

 Doncaster Rovers

 Wellens was a member of the Doncaster side that gained promotion to the Championship in 2007–08.
 His midfield performances brought him several individual awards, several key goals and helped the team gain promotion.
-His first competitive goal for Doncaster was in August 2007 in the Football League Cup with the second strike in a 4–1 victory over Lincoln City; however, this wasn't the first time he had hit the back of the net for Doncaster: in his very first appearance in a Donny shirt, Wellens chipped the ball over the opposition goalkeeper and into the net from 40 yards in a pre-season friendly against non-league Retford United.
+His first competitive goal for Doncaster was in August 2007 in the Football League Cup with the second strike in a 4–1 victory over Lincoln City.
 Wellens made 97 appearances, scoring 10 times, during his spell with Doncaster prior to his £1 million move to Leicester City.